joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    ​  ii.
 Have simple options.

-    ***I feel that my program is quite easy to use due to the layout, the important buttons are the largest, and the file browser fills most of the screen, which is the most important part of the main screen.
-The settings screen is also quite easy to use, as the switches for the True/False configuration values are very straiht forward to change, and it is clear what each setting changes.***
+    ***I feel the layout of my program makes it quite easy to use, as the important buttons are the largest, and the file browser fills most of the screen, which is the most important part of the main screen.
+However, some graphics for the buttons are probably a bit too vague (such as the add file button), as I focussed so much on reducing clutter that it's hard to know what buttons do what.
+The settings screen is quite easy to use, as the switches for the True/False configuration values are very straight forward to change, and it is clear what each setting changes.***

    b.
 Display the files currently stored in the vault, along with the file extension and the size of the file.